 The name ‘ Indian ‘ is related to the great river SINDHU which is also known as Indus.
 In 1492, Christopher Columbus sailed westwards towards setting sun to reach the shores of India.
-He had discovered people living on islands whom he had mistakenly named as Indians.
+He discovered people living on islands whom he had mistakenly named as Indians.
 Apart from those island dwellers, the natives of the entire American continent, the so-called ‘ NEW WORLD ‘, were named Indians.
-In spite of concerted efforts to rename them as ” Native Americans “, the name Indian is still in use.
+In spite of concerted efforts to rename them as ” Native Americans ,” the name Indian is still in use.

 THE TRADITION OF GIVING NAMES:

 The name ” RUDRA ” is one of the earliest names known to humanity.
 According to legend, the Vedic God Rudra acquired His name from His Creator Brahma.
 As per the story, a boy was seen ‘crying’ and ‘wandering’.
 The father had asked the boy the reason for his ‘howling’.
 The boy had answered that he was ‘weeping’ for he was not given a name.
 So, the father created a name by bringing together two Sanskrit words which mean ‘crying’ and ‘wandering’.
 Thus the name Rudra was born.
 This legend is an example of our emotional dependence upon the need for names.
 The major Deities such as VISHNU and SHIVA that Indians worship are known by thousands of names and remembering those names is deemed as an act of devoted worship.
 The use of these names is a fundamental right and I understand the term religious freedom in the context of my freedom to choose the name that I would worship.
 The religious experience that I had gained while growing up in India relates to the use of names as an act of worship.
 Worship would have no meaning or purpose and would not give me a sense of direction if I do not remember the beautiful names that I have come to know.

 A PERSONAL NAME AND A PERSONAL STORY:

-I spent the years of my early childhood at my paternal grandfather’s mansion in INNISPETA of Rajahmundry.
+I spent the years of my early childhood at my paternal grandfather’s mansion in INNESPETA of Rajahmundry.
 As per the traditional belief and the practice of Vedic Astrology known as ‘ JYOTISH ‘(Science of Light), my birth star predicted and warned about some forthcoming inauspicious events.
 The astrological calculations suggested that remedial action is needed to counter the negative aspects of the birth star.
 Accordingly, my father had performed a ritualistic worship popularly known as ” RUDRA ABHISHEKAM ” and worshiped SHIVA at the beautiful KAPALEESWARAR temple of Mylapore.
 To ensure that I would always enjoy the blessings from SHIVA, my father had decided to name me as RUDRA.
 Hence,this name of Rudra instantly connects me to my birth place of Mylapore and to KAPALEESWARAR as my personal protector.
 The birth star also had forewarned about consequences that would impact my paternal grandfather.
 There was no easy escape from the influences and the second part of my personal name was carefully chosen to please my paternal grandmother, Srimati.
 Lakshmi Narasamma.
-Because of the gender variation, the name Narasamma had become Narasimham.
-This name immediately connects me to the ” LAWS OF KARMA.
+Because of the gender variation, the name Narasamma transformed to Narasimham.
+This name immediately connects me to the LAWS OF KARMA.

 A UNIQUE NAME AND A UNIQUE PERSPECTIVE: